Name

 is consulted for executable files.
 They are executed in the order reported byfind | sort

-. - Before invoking the actual shutdown command, all Java applications are sent a
+. - Before invoking the actual shutdown command, all Java applications

 SIGTERM